 Some companies are offering vouchers in place of a refund, often increasing their value to more than the original price you paid as an incentive for you to accept.
 Consumer groups advise against accepting a voucher, as they are less likely to offer any financial protection should the company fail.

-Even if your policy covers you for the cancellation, insurers will only pay out for costs that couldn’t be refunded, so you will need proof that your travel provider refused to issue a refund before you can progress further.
+Even if you took out your policy before the crisis and you have cover you for a cancellation, insurers will only pay out for costs that couldn’t be refunded, so you will need proof that your travel provider refused to issue a refund before you can progress further.
 Therefore you need to first make a claim with your travel provider.

 If I booked my holiday on my credit card, can I make a section 75 claim?